max3-2/hedgehog-kb/README.md

 Case will be designed for either laser cutting or printing / milling.
 Currently, the case is layered for cutting so some cutouts aren't perfect but milling is not feasible in prototyping and small batch.
 Current color design is frosted bottom, blue mid, warm yellow felt and brass plate.
+Overall height will be 16.5mm to plate surface.
+Feets are optional and might get added to tent the whole case.

-Bottom and three rings will be screwed from below.
+Bottom and three rings (one acrylic, two blue, split not visible in render) will be screwed from below.
 Plate will be screwed from top into preassembled bottom.

 Plate is designed to be aluminum or brass, and the plate mount is done via a felt / cork dampening layer and springs.
 Plate logo is optional depending on